luckyaxl/sonargit/README.md

 ![Sonargit Scraper](src/images/banner.png)

 Introducing Sonargit, an automated bot scraper engineered to streamline data extraction from GitHub pull requests and capture dynamic SonarQube screenshots.
 Built specificaly for Catalyst engineers.
-Gain productivity with a bot that effortlessly extracts, analyzes, and visualizes KPI data.
+Increase productivity with a bot that effortlessly extracts, analyzes, and visualizes KPI data.

 ## Requirements